dragonblade316/openscout/README.md

 Did anyone actually ask: No, I made these up.

 ## Contributing
-If you want to contribute to this project feel free to open an issue, submit a pull request, or contact me.
+If you want to contribute to this project, feel free to open an issue, submit a pull request, or contact me.
-You will be able to find me on Cheif Delphi and the FRC Scouting and Statagy discord server.
+You will be able to find me on Cheif Delphi and the FRC Scouting and Statagy Discord server.
 (I am dragonblade316 on both)